SeanChenTaipei/SeanChenTaipei/README.md

+## A student majored in applied mathematics.
-- Hi, I'm Sean from Taiwan.
+- :triangular_flag_on_post:Hi, It's Sean from Taiwan.
-- I’m interested in math, coding, machine learning, and quantitative finance.
+- :triangular_flag_on_post:I’m interested in math, coding, machine learning, and quantitative finance.
-- I’m currently at the Institute of Applied Mathematics in NTU!
+- :triangular_flag_on_post:I’m currently at the Institute of Applied Mathematics in NTU!

 <!---
 SeanChenTaipei/SeanChenTaipei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.